Honeywell seeking more suppliers as it works to support Boeing, Airbus plane targets - NewsBreak

 Honeywell seeking more suppliers as it works to support Boeing, Airbus plane targets

-BENGALURU, April 11 (Reuters) - Aerospace parts maker Honeywell International Inc said it was exploring adding more suppliers as it prepares to meet higher demand from planemakers Boeing Co and Airbus SE, which are ramping up production to cater to a surge in air travel.
+BENGALURU, April 11 (Reuters) - Aerospace parts maker Honeywell International Inc (HON.O) said it was exploring adding more suppliers as it prepares to meet higher demand from planemakers Boeing Co (BA.N) and Airbus SE (AIR.PA), which are ramping up production to cater to a surge in air travel.

 Honeywell, which builds everything from engines to cockpit components, said it was focused on diversifying its supplier base of parts and raw materials in situations where the company sources them from two vendors.